-Besides apprehension about installing a "newer and better" system, there might not even be the realization that other newer alternative(s) even exists by designers, builders and end-users.
-Even if there's an awareness alternatives exist, they may not be readily available in that region because of local code issues or because the better replacement equipment is not readily stocked.
+End users, contractors, builders, developers and others buying, installing or even recommending energy systems might not be sufficiently aware of or lack comprehensive information about efficiency technologies and costs.
+While technology constantly changes, there is a reluctance to try newer systems that have a limited performance record.
+Besides apprehension about installing a "newer and better" system, designers, builders and end-users might not even realize that other newer alternative(s) even exists by designers, builders and end-users.
+Even if there is an awareness that alternatives exist, they may not be readily available in that region because of local code issues or because the better replacement equipment is not readily stocked.

 Financing energy efficiency projects is another market barrier for demand-side resources.
 The large capital costs required to retrofit facilities or even install more efficient equipment in new buildings are first-cost problems.
-Customers might have limited capital resources or are unable to obtain traditional financing for these energy efficiency improvements.
+Customers might have limited capital resources or be unable to obtain traditional financing for these energy efficiency improvements.
 There are a limited number of financial institutions providing assistance for energy efficiency projects as evidenced by the lack of energy efficient mortgages being processed.